Adding and Subtracting Radical Expressions

 Here, we have variables inside the radical symbol.
 To simplify this, remember the concept that the square root of a squared term, either numerical or variable, is just the term itself.
 For quick examples…

-Therefore, the approach is to express (as much as possible) each variable raised to some power as products of variable with exponent of 2 because this allows us to easily get the square root.
+Therefore, the approach is to express (as much as possible) each variable raised to some power as products of a variable with an exponent of 2 because this allows us to easily get the square root.
 Now back to the problem…

 Example 9: Simplify by adding or subtracting the radical expressions

 It seems that all radical expressions are different from each other.
-First, let’s simplify the radicals, and hopefully something would come out nicely by having “like” radicals that we can add or subtract.
+First, let’s simplify the radicals, and hopefully, something would come out nicely by having “like” radicals that we can add or subtract.